-Once the plugin has been pushed out to all nodes, administrators
+Once the plugin has been pushed out to all nodes, administrators create an

-the connector dynamically generates the view definition and provides that to the Trino execution engine, which
+views, the connector dynamically generates the view definition and provides that to the Trino execution engine, which

 then connects to the backing catalogs and retrieves the data with appropriate policy enforcement.